-- "(a) The applicant retains the option of proceeding under the approval process that meets the requirements of subsection (4) of this section; - "(b) The approval criteria for the alternative approval process comply with applicable statewide land use planning goals and rules; and - "(c) The approval criteria for the alternative approval process authorize a density at or above the density level authorized in the zone under the approval process provided in subsection (4) of this section."
+- (b) The approval criteria for the alternative approval process comply with applicable statewide land use planning goals and rules; and - (c) The approval criteria for the alternative approval process authorize a density at or above the density level authorized in the zone under the approval process provided in subsection (4) of this section."
 (Emphasis added).14

-ORS 197.307(6) does not authorize an applicant to simply agree to be bound by approval criteria that have been determined to be not clear and objective.
-Section (6) authorizes a local government to "adopt" and "apply" an alternative, non-clear and objective approval process, so long as the applicant still has the option of proceeding under the clear and objective track.
-That alternative non-clear and objective process must be formally "adopted" in the code in order to satisfy section (6).
-The CDC does not have a non-clear and objective alternative track for processing housing applications.
+The Hearings Officer does not agree that ORS 197.307(6) authorizes an applicant to simply agree to be bound by approval criteria that have been determined to be not clear and objective.
+Subsection (6) authorizes a local government to "adopt" and "apply" an alternative, non-clear and objective approval process, so long as the applicant still has the option of proceeding under the clear and objective track.
+That alternative non-clear and objective process must be formally "adopted" in the code in order to satisfy subsection (6).
+The CDC does not have a non-clear and objective track for processing housing applications.